-This year, an estimated 30,640 adults (22,720 men and 7,920 women) in the United States will be diagnosed with primary liver cancer.
-An estimated 21,670 deaths (14,890 men and 6,780 women) from this disease will occur this year.
-Liver cancer is the fifth most common cause of cancer death among men, and ninth most common cause of cancer death among women.
+It is estimated that 27,170 deaths (18,280 men and 8,890 women) from this disease will occur this year.
+Liver cancer is the 10th most common cancer and the 5th most common cause of cancer death among men.
+It is also the 8th most common cause of cancer death among women.

-As compared to the United States, liver cancer is much more common in developing countries within Africa and East Asia.
+When compared with the United States, liver cancer is much more common in developing countries within Africa and East Asia.
 In some countries, it is the most common cancer type.

-The five-year relative survival rate (percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) of people with liver cancer is 15%.
-For the 40% of people who are diagnosed at an early stage , the five-year survival rate is 28%.
-If liver cancer has spread to surrounding tissues or organs and/or the regional lymph nodes, the five-year survival rate is 10%.
-If the cancer has spread to a distant part of the body, the five-year survival rate is 3%.
-However, even if the cancer is found at a more advanced stage, treatments are available that help many people with liver cancer experience a similar quality of life as before their diagnosis, at least for some period of time.
+For the 43% of people who are diagnosed at an early stage , the 5-year survival rate is 31%.
+If liver cancer has spread to surrounding tissues or organs and/or the regional lymph nodes, the 5-year survival rate is 11%.
+If the cancer has spread to a distant part of the body, the 5-year survival rate is 3%.
+However, even if the cancer is found at a more advanced stage, treatments are available that help many people with liver cancer experience a quality of life similar to that of before their diagnosis, at least for some time.

 It is important to remember that statistics on how many people survive this type of cancer are an estimate.
 The estimate comes from data based on thousands of people with this cancer in the United States each year.
 So, your own risk may be different.
 Doctors cannot say for sure how long anyone will live with liver cancer.
 Also, experts measure the survival statistics every 1 year.
 This means that the estimate may not show the results of better diagnosis or treatment available for less than 1 year.
 Learn more about understanding statistics .